mordachai/com-hud/README.md

     - Grey (0): will do nothing to the roll.
 If a tag has no use in the next roll let it be like this
 4. Click the corresponding move macro in the macro hotbar.

-_**Note:** Check how on the roll card in the chat window the total modifier (⚡) displays the correct value with the status and tags summed up._
+_**Note:** Check how on the roll card in the chat window the total modifier (⚡) displays the correct value with the status and tags summed up after the roll._

 ![image](https://github.com/user-attachments/assets/df4d8706-5794-45bd-ac39-d0c8a7258e47)